titomelone1337/MobileApp_Binary_Converter/README.md

 # Binary Converter App

-A simple Flutter application that converts decimal numbers to binary format.
-The app follows the **Model-View-Controller (MVC)** pattern and includes input validation logic to ensure users enter valid decimal numbers for conversion.
+A simple Flutter application that asks the user which base they want to input (binary, decimal, etc.) and which base they want to see the result in (binary, decimal, hexadecimal, etc.).
+The app follows the **Model-View-Controller (MVC)** pattern and includes input validation logic to ensure users enter valid format inputs.

 ## Features

+- Converts numbers between different bases (e.g., binary, decimal, hexadecimal).
-- Converts a decimal number to its binary equivalent.
+- Supports user-defined input and output base (such as converting from decimal to binary or hexadecimal).
 - Follows the **MVC (Model-View-Controller)** architectural pattern for a clean and maintainable codebase.
-- Input validation to ensure only valid decimal numbers are entered.
+- Input validation to ensure only valid numbers in the correct base are entered.

 ## Structure

 The app is divided into three main components, following the MVC pattern:

-- **Model**: Contains the logic for converting the decimal number to binary.
+- **Model**: Contains the logic for converting between different number bases.
 - **View**: Displays the user interface and communicates with the Controller.
 - **Controller**: Manages user interactions, invokes the Model for conversion, and updates the View accordingly.